ChickenRand/API/doc/api.md

 Create/modify a user
 Note : for the moment, the service is in private beta stage so we'll have a white list of emails that can register.

+### POST /api/user/invite

+{"test@test.com;test2@test.com"}

+Add all those users email to white list and send invitation.
+If email is already in white list just send an invitation.

 ## Api Queue

 ### GET /api/queue/state